Trading Standards Institute Advice

 You may wish to offer advice on the appropriate safety equipment that needs to be used with the EAPC - for example, a cycle helmet and suitable clothing - and to offer to supply this equipment.
 Any such advice should also be included in the written instructions.
 It is worth noting that the safety equipment approved for use for an EAPC, such as ordinary cycle helmets, will be insufficient for the more powerful or off-road electrical cycles.

 Other electrical cycles as well as EAPCs are supplied with rechargeable batteries and chargers.
 Currently chargers must be compliant with the Electrical Equipment (Safety) Regulations 2016 as well as being compatible with the batteries.
-There are harmonised safety standards for both batteries and chargers.
+There are designated safety standards* for both batteries and chargers.

 Under the Consumer Rights Act 2015, the goods you sell must be of satisfactory quality, fit for their purpose and as described.
 A consumer may expect to have to carry out some maintenance and replace some parts over time.
 EAPCs would be expected to be sufficiently robust to use on UK roads for a reasonable service life.
 Electric cycles intended to be ridden off-road should be robust enough to provide a reasonable service life over rough terrain.